lemon-mochi/LOESS-Polling-Visualizer/README.md

 Pandas, statsmodel, matplotlib, colour

 ## Other
-Data containing the polls should already be sorted.
+Data containing the polls does not need to be sroted.
 The program will randomly generate a colour if the user does not specify a colour in the command line or if python cannot understand the colour that was given.
 For example, if the user types `adlfkjdkflj` as a colour, the program ignores it and generates a random colour.
+The input csv file must not have any empty columns and must only contain numbers in the data.
+For instance, `54` is allowed in the input csv file but not `54%`.
+I might do something to fix the problems with empty columns and percent signs later.